minaoripova/rover-app/README.md

 ## License

-This project is not licensed.
+This project is not licensed under anything.

 ## Contact

-For questions or feedback, you can reach me via my email, if you know it.
+For questions or feedback, you can reach me via email, if you know my email address.